Mother arrested after allegedly assaulting daughter with construction level

 McCovey reported she had been hit in the left arm with a four foot construction level, which she had believed had broken her arm.
 Her arm was not broken, but it was visibly injured.
 McCovey told the deputy her mother, Larae Withrow, 57, had hit her on the arm with the level.

-Deputies made contact with Withrow, who admitted to hitting her daughter with the level.
+Deputies made contact with Withrow at 90740 Highway 42S, Bandon, who admitted to hitting her daughter with the level.
 Withrow was arrested for unlawful use of a weapon and assault II domestic.
 She was transported to the Coos County Jail.

 Bandon police also arrested McCovey for an active warrant alleging unlawful possession of methamphetamine.